dinuxbg/beaglemic/beaglemic-cape/README.md

  * PocketBeagle (**untested!**)
  * ICE40HX8K-EVB1 (**untested!**)

+# Future Improvements

+A few ideas for improvements in an eventual future PCB revision:

+ * Move the USB OTG connector to the outer edge, so that cable does not interfere with PocketBeagle.
+ * Add a few extra LEDs for power and other status.

 # References
  * Microphone footprint, 3D model and schematics symbol are taken from https://www.snapeda.com/parts/INMP621/InvenSense/view-part/?ref=digikey .
 Footprint has minor modification to "break" the ground track and ease the data wires routing.
  * Freerouting.org was used for routing some of the PCB tracks.